 Thus, the summative assessment for this module consists of:

-- Coursework – an experiment examining an aspect of spatial perception, with the results disseminated as a written report and 20-minute presentation (addressing learning outcomes 1 & 2)
+- Experiment: an experiment examining an aspect of spatial perception, with the results disseminated as a written report (addressing learning outcomes 1 to 3)

 Written feedback will be given on the coursework.
 Verbal feedback will be given on regular revision questions in lectures.